qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

         return encoder
 ```

+### Data preparation

-Ok, we have a model, we have raw data, we know how to prepare input for encoders, we don't know yet
-how to pass this data to our model and how it has to look like.
+Okay, we have raw data and a trainable model.
+But we don't know yet how to feed this data to our model.

-Currently, Quaterion assumes two kind of data representation - pairs and groups.
+Currently, Quaterion takes two types of similarity representation - pairs and groups.
-In pairs, you should take two objects and label if they are similar or not.
-It is a suitable input
-for example for _ContrastiveLoss_ or _MultipleNegativesRankingLoss_.

 The groups format assumes that all objects split into groups of similar objects.
 All objects inside
 one group are similar, and all other objects outside this group considered dissimilar to them.

+But in the case of pairs, we can only assume similarity between explicitly specified pairs of objects.

 We can apply any of the approaches with our data, but pairs one seems more intuitive.

+The format in which Similarity is represented determines which loss can be used.
+For example, _ContrastiveLoss_ and _MultipleNegativesRankingLoss_ works with pairs format.

 To represent pairs we have `SimilarityPairSample` in `quaterion.dataset.similarity_samples`.
 Let's take
 a look at it: